Instant Pot Pasta e Fagioli Soup

 - Pasta – I like a small pasta shape in Pasta e Fagioli.
 Ditalini (pictured throughout this post) is my favorite, but any type will work.
 If you plan to have leftovers or want to freeze the soup, you can cook the pasta separately (see note below).

 - Diced Pancetta – Look for pre-diced pancetta in the deli section to save time or order it from the deli counter and chop it yourself.
-Chopped bacon will work fine as a substitute.
+Italian sausage makes a great substitute.

 - Carrots, Onion, Celery, and Garlic – Finely dice these as they will get very soft in the soup and are better if they sort of melt in.
 With this long cook time, don’t expect to have firm pieces of vegetables at the end, but you’ll get a bit of their flavor in every bite.